 There is apparent resistance to this request on the other end of the conversation but Number Two insists that since his superiors have brought him back to try once again to break the Prisoner that he should be allowed to use this ultimate, dangerous gambit.
 He refuses to take no for an answer (and we know how much the Villagekeepers bridle at any form of disobedience or insubordination) and at last is told he may proceed with Degree Absolute.

-That night while McGoohan sleeps the Villagekeepers use their futuristic devices to impose upon him and McKern an intense state of hypnotic trance.
+That night while McGoohan sleeps the Villagekeepers use their futuristic devices to impose upon him an intense state of hypnotic trance.
 The Village Supervisor oversees all this.
 When morning arrives he is deemed ready and is placed in the Embryo Room with Number Two and the Butler as the only other occupants.

 We viewers learn that Degree Absolute is the most potent and (almost) prohibitively expensive interrogation method in the Villagekeepers’ considerable repertoire.
 (Heard of the Third Degree?
 This procedure is far, far beyond that, hence the label Degree Absolute.)